Skip to main content

 Secure Connection

-MyQ API requires a secure SSL connection and cannot run without it; a certificate must be installed on the client side for the communication to work.
+MyQ X REST API requires a secure SSL connection and cannot run without it; a certificate must be installed on the client side for the communication to work.

-If you are using a built-in CA from MyQ, export the CA certificate from the MyQ X Web Interface, in Settings > Network.
-If you are using your company’s CA or manual certificate management, you must obtain the CA certificate yourself from your organization.
+If you use the built-in CA from MyQ X, export the CA certificate from the MyQ X Web Interface, in Settings > Network > Certificates.

 Install the CA certificate; double-click the .cer file, select Install certificate > Local machine > Place all certificates in the following store (Browse) > Trusted Root Certification Authorities.

-In Postman, you may need to first upload the CA certificate, so that the tool can verify the MyQ X’s server certificate during the initial steps of the connection.
+In Postman, you may need to upload the CA certificate so that the tool can verify the MyQ X’s server certificate during the initial steps of the connection.

-For testing purposes, since we use a self-signed certificate, we can also temporarily configure Postman to skip this validation in File > Settings > General > SSL certificate verification > Off.
+Since we use a self-signed certificate for testing purposes, we can also temporarily configure Postman to skip this validation in File > Settings > General > SSL certificate verification > Off.

 Create a new request.
 Go to the Authorization tab, and select:

-For more details about the grant types, refer to:
+For more details about the grant types, refer to the article “Authentication Methods” in the Print Server and Central Server chapters.

 Click Get New Access Token.